 Creating A Mindfulness Journal To Track Progress

-One may wonder, where does journaling fit in where mindfulness is concerned?
+After years of struggling to remember even the simplest things such as where I left my phone to forgetting that I’ve already started the car, I learned of a very important skill, journalling.
+You may wonder, where does journaling fit in where mindfulness is concerned?
 Let’s think of it as relieving the brain of the heaviness of carrying loads of everything on its back.
-You’re translating those fleeting moments of clarity into something tangible, a written record.
-Writing in a mindfulness journal isn’t about writing your to-do list or daily blahs.
+Journalling is basically translating all the thoughts that flood your brain into something tangible, a written record.
+Writing in a mindfulness journal isn’t only about writing your to-do list or daily blahs.
 It’s about capturing those deeper thoughts, the little sparks of insight that often get drowned out by noise.

 How to Create a Personal Mindfulness Journal